spietzonke (at) gmail (dot) com

 patterns can be flashed with my flash tool or a serial terminal program.

-The povedit program can be installed via my repository script in the “l1vm/distribution” directory.
+The povedit program is part of my examples in the L1VM prog directory.

 Here is a short video: L1VM - pov edit